-Josh Beech on his epic weekend in the Atlas mountains, and his subsequent travel gamble.
+Josh Beech booked on a Much Better Adventures trip to go on an epic weekend hiking in the Atlas mountains.
+We spoke to him about his experience, hiking in Morocco, and his subsequent travel gamble.

 Hi Josh.
 Thanks for speaking with us.
 So firstly, why did you book the trip?